hippiehunter/dblbook/src/common/routines.md

 When MISMATCH is used with an alpha, numeric, decimal, or implied-decimal parameter type, it allows the program to interchangeably pass either alpha or numeric type arguments to that parameter.
 This feature provides a certain level of freedom, but it must be used with care to avoid unexpected behaviors or errors.

-If you use MISMATCH with a numeric parameter, it's recommended to only use it for routines that either pass the parameter as an argument to another routine also marked MISMATCH numeric or where you explicitly control the datatype with casting.
-Failure to do so might lead to unexpected results, especially when running DBL on .NET as compared to Traditional DBL. <!--How about "Using MISMATCH with a numeric parameter is only recommended for routines that either pass the parameter as an argument to another routine also marked MISMATCH numeric or where the data type is explicitly controlled with casting.
-Failure to limit use to these situations [or Using MISMATCH numeric in other situations] might lead to unexpected results, especially when running DBL on .NET."?-->
+Using MISMATCH with a numeric parameter is only recommended for routines that either pass the parameter as an argument to another routine also marked MISMATCH numeric or where the data type is explicitly controlled with casting.
+Using MISMATCH numeric in other situations might lead to unexpected results, especially when running DBL on .NET.

 For instance, when an alpha parameter is passed to a MISMATCH numeric parameter, it's interpreted as decimal in Traditional DBL but remains alpha in DBL on .NET, leading to subtle differences in behavior.
 To safely pass an alpha to a numeric parameter, consider using explicit casting unless the routine uses MISMATCH numeric.